jjfitz/jjfitz.github.io/_posts/2019-08-15-scavenger-hunt.md

 ---
 title: Scavenger Hunt Web App
-description: An interactive scavenger hunt game built with Bootstrap and JavaScript, featuring questions, games, and a fun UI.
+description: An interactive scavenger hunt game built with Bootstrap and JavaScript.
+This is a Scavenger Hunt that I used to propose to my wife.
 author: jason
 date: 2019-08-15 00:34:00 +0800
 categories: [Web App, Games]